-Four years later, Walters met Steve Collins, a doctor who had worked in famine relief for two decades, at the Oxford Skoll Forum.
+Four years later, Walters met Steve Collins, a doctor who had worked in famine relief for 2 decades, at the Oxford Skoll Forum.
 There, Walters’ business acumen combined with Collins’ humanitarian ambitions.

 Collins and his business partner, Paul Murphy, had started Valid Nutrition, which produces the packets of nutrition paste in Africa, relying on local farmers, labor and suppliers.